Christmas DIY Projects Using Tree Branches

 DIY Snowman Family Using Wood Slices

-Now, for the second of our DIY Projects made with tree branches and logs, we made this family of snowmen with wood slices.
-This set would make a really cute and unique teacher’s gift or a Secret Santa gift.
+Now, for our second DIY Christmas decorations project, we made this family of snowmen with wood slices, and it’s such a cute idea.
+Can you tell I love snowmen?
+They are such a great way to spread holiday cheer!
+This set would make a unique teacher’s gift or a Secret Santa gift.
 Plus, handmade items always make the best gifts for anyone.
+It’s also one of those holiday decorations that can be left out all winter.

 I will admit I cheated with this project and used purchased wood slices.
 I used these 3.5 – 4 inch wood slices and these 2.75 – 3 inch wood slices.
 They were clean and ready to use.
 I have done wood slice projects before using wood slices that my handy hubby cut, so I know it’s totally doable.
 But, just in case you don’t want to mess with cutting wood, this project can still be done.